AP’s top editor calls for probe into Israeli airstrike - WTMJ

 “We’re in the middle of fighting,” Conricus said Sunday.
 “That’s in process and I’m sure in due time that information will be presented.”

-Prime Minister Benjamin Netanyahu said Israel had shared what it says was evidence of Hamas’ presence in the targeted building through intelligence channels.
+Prime Minister Benjamin Netanyahu said Israel would share any evidence of Hamas’ presence in the targeted building through intelligence channels.
 But neither the White House nor the State Department would say if any American official had seen it.

 Buzbee said the AP has had offices in al-Jalaa tower for 15 years and never was informed or had any indication that Hamas might be in the building.
 She said the facts must be laid out.